 From 2003 Katy was a student of Berent Korfker, first at the Yehudi Menuhin School, then at the Royal College of Music where she was a Richard Carne Charitable Trust Scholar and was also supported by the Seary Trust and the Martin Musical Scholarship Foundation.
 Since graduating in 2015 with first-class honours, Katy has been on tour around the UK with folk singer Jim Moray, most prominently at the BBC Radio 2 Folk Awards in the Royal Albert Hall.
 In September 2019, she started an Advanced Diploma in Performance at the Royal Academy of Music, studying with György Pauk.

 Katy has taken part in high profile masterclasses including those of Zakhar Bron, Zvi Zeitlin, Robert Masters, Shmuel Ashkenasi and Miriam Fried.
-Katy plays on a fine 18th century English violin, made in the circle of Nathaniel Cross.
-The string firm Pirastro have been generously providing Katy with Passione strings during the past 5 years.
+Katy plays on a fine 18th-century English violin, made by Nathaniel Cross.
+The string firm Pirastro are generously sponsoring Katy with strings and accessories.